smfo/whatILearntToday/Mobile/Flutter/widgets/sliver.md

 Listview, gridview and other components all build on Sliver components.\
 What is sliver?
 A SliverList is the same as a ListView.
 Though a ListView is a widget, a SliverList is a sliver and has to be used inside a ScrollView, usually a `CustomScrollView`.

-Mot of the time we use the widget version.
+Most of the time we use the widget version.
 Though if we want advanced scrolling, such as a list inside a list or an animation you need to use CustomScrollView, hence the slivers.

 ## Nested sliverlist